Financial aid to help make your veterinarian education affordable.

 US Federal Student Loans

 US Federal Student Loans are only available for the Four-Year DVM portion of all dual degrees.
 Students are not eligible for US Federal Loans if enrolled in courses outside of Grenada or the US at any point during the DVM program and for any subsequent enrollment thereafter.

-The William D. Ford Federal Direct Loan Program consists of the Federal Direct Unsubsidized Stafford Loan and Federal Direct Graduate PLUS Loan.
+The William D. Ford Federal Direct Loan Program consists of the Federal Direct Unsubsidized Loan and Federal Direct Graduate PLUS Loan.
 The maximum loan amount for which a student is eligible may not exceed the cost of attendance (as defined by St. George’s University) less any other financial aid received for the academic period in which the student is enrolled.
-Eligible students can borrow up to $20,500 per academic year from the Federal Direct Unsubsidized Stafford loan not to exceed an overall aggregate amount borrowed of $138,500.
+Eligible students can borrow up to $20,500 per academic year from the Federal Direct Unsubsidized loan not to exceed an overall aggregate amount borrowed of $138,500.
 The Federal Direct Graduate PLUS loan program is used to bridge the gap between the Unsubsidized Loans and the remaining cost of attendance.
 Students must not have an adverse credit history in order to qualify for a Federal Direct Graduate PLUS loan.
 The Direct PLUS loan does not have an aggregate limit.

 Loans are typically processed for an academic year and are disbursed in two installments.
 Disbursements typically occur 10 days before the start of an academic term.
-For example, if a student requests a $20,500 Federal Direct Unsubsidized Stafford Loan, the Department of Education will release half the requested amount, less loan fees, any applicable fees for the first term of the academic year, and release the second half of the approved amount (less fees) 10 days before the start of the second term.
+For example, if a student requests a $20,500 Federal Direct Unsubsidized Loan, the Department of Education will release half the requested amount, less loan fees, any applicable fees for the first term of the academic year, and release the second half of the approved amount (less fees) 10 days before the start of the second term.
 Loan funds are disbursed to the student’s account and if a credit balance is created, the credit will be refunded to the student by check or direct deposit, typically within 5 business days.

-To receive Direct Loans, recipients must be either permanent residents or citizens of the United States, be enrolled in the School of Medicine at least half-time, maintain satisfactory academic progress, and not be in default on any prior U.S. government guaranteed loan.
+To receive Direct Loans, recipients must be either permanent residents or citizens of the United States, be enrolled in the School of Veterinary Medicine at least half-time, maintain satisfactory academic progress, and not be in default on any prior U.S. government guaranteed loan.
 These guidelines are subject to statutory and/or regulatory changes in the U.S. Higher Education Act and the Title IV Program Regulations.
 For details on how to apply, click here.

 Private Educational Loans

-Private educational lenders in the United States offer students at St. George’s University students alternate loans.
+Private educational lenders in the United States offer students at St. George’s University alternate loans.
 US Students can apply for these loans to meet all or part of their cost of attendance.
 Some lenders may also offer private loan programs for parents, guardians, sponsors, or other individuals who wish to borrow on behalf of the student to help fund their education.
 These private loan programs are all credit-based and are offered only to borrowers who have a satisfactory credit history as determined by the lender.
 The loans may have a fixed or variable interest rate that is tied to an index, such as LIBOR or PRIME, plus a margin.
 The interest rates and fees you pay on a private student loan are based on your credit score and the credit score of your cosigner, if applicable.
 These loans have repayment terms that begin following graduation or withdrawal from school and may be able to be extended up to 25 years.

 St. George’s University does not prefer, recommend, promote, endorse, or suggest any lenders.
 You are not required to borrow from any of the lenders appearing on these lists and there is no penalty for selecting a different lender, if available.